vuldb/cyber_threat_intelligence/actors/IMG Files/README.md

 ## IOC - Indicator of Compromise

-These _indicators of compromise_ (IOC) indicate associated network resources which are known to be part of research and attack activities of .IMG Files.
+These _indicators of compromise_ (IOC) indicate associated network resources which are known to be part of research and attack activities of IMG Files.

 ID | IP address | Hostname | Campaign | Confidence
 -- | ---------- | -------- | -------- | ----------